Skip Navigation

 Amenities: Dry camp, dump tank, and subsistence payment.

-Tors Trail Campground - Chena River State Recreation Area
+Granite Tors Campground - Chena River State Recreation Area

-Special Projects: Monitor campground fee program, annual decal sales and firewood sales.
+Special Projects: Monitor the campground fee program, parking area use, annual decal sales and firewood sales.
 Provide visitor information and assistance.
 Perform minor campground maintenance, litter pickup, and minor landscaping.
 Clean restrooms and assist with janitorial duties.

 Harding Lake State Recreation Area